multipaths/DiffuPath/README.rst

 .. code-block:: sh

-    $ python3 -m diffupath diffuse --network="<path-to-network-file>" --input="<path-to-data-file>" --method="<method>"
+    $ python3 -m diffupath diffusion run --network=<path-to-network-file> --input=<path-to-data-file> --method=<method>

 Network Dumps
 -------------
 Because it is high computational cost of generating the kernel, we provide links to precalculated kernels for some of the networks representing biological databases:

 - KEGG [3]_:
 - Reactome [4]_:
 - WikiPathways [5]_:

 Disclaimer
 ----------
 DiffuPath is a scientific software that has been developed in an academic capacity, and thus comes with no warranty or guarantee of maintenance, support, or back-up of data.

 References
 ----------